saashqdev/kubevue.github.io/src/views/guides/structure.md

 # Directory Structure

-This section shows in detail the directory structure of different types of Vusion projects, as well as the functions of various directories and files.
-If you find it unintuitive, you can check out the [Vusion project template](https://github.com/saashqdev/kubevue-templates).
+This section shows in detail the directory structure of different types of Kubevue projects, as well as the functions of various directories and files.
+If you find it unintuitive, you can check out the [Kubevue project template](https://github.com/saashqdev/kubevue-templates).

 ### Simple Single-Page Application (simple)